bzupan/neo4j-mqtt-client/README.md

 :use neo4j
 ```

-CYPHER which will create new node and trigger MqTT message
+Cypher which will create new node and trigger MQTT message ...
 ```cypher
 // --- test
 CREATE (n:MqttTestTrigger)
 RETURN n
 ```

-Mqtt message received when new node is created
+...
+MQTT message received when new node is created.
 ```json
 {
   "topic": "mqtt/topic/path",